UBC-CIC/knowledge-bridge/Docs/DEPLOYMENT_GUIDE.md

 You may run the following command to deploy the stacks all at once.
 Replace `<YOUR-PROFILE-NAME>` with the appropriate AWS profile and `<YOUR-STACK-PREFIX>` with your chosen stack prefix.

-> **StackPrefix note:** The prefix is lowercased and used as the Cognito hosted UI domain (e.g. `StackPrefix=CUCCIO` → `cuccio.auth.ca-central-1.amazoncognito.com`).
+> **StackPrefix note:** The prefix is lowercased and used as the Cognito hosted UI domain (e.g. `StackPrefix=MYORG` → `myorg.auth.ca-central-1.amazoncognito.com`).
 It must be **globally unique** across all AWS Cognito deployments.
 Use the same prefix you registered in Entra's redirect URI in `Docs/ENTRA_SETUP.md` Section 4.

 ```bash
 cdk deploy --all \